Bulgaria–Turkey relations

-Bulgarian–Turkish relations are foreign relations between Bulgaria and Turkey.
+Bulgarian–Turkish relations or the Turko-Bulgarian relations are the bilateral relations between the Republic of Bulgaria and the Republic of Türkiye.
 Bulgaria has an embassy in Ankara, two general consulates in Istanbul and Edirne and a chancellery in Bursa.
 Turkey has an embassy in Sofia and two general consulates in Plovdiv and Burgas.
+Both countries are full members of BSEC, the Council of Europe, NATO and of OSCE.
+Bulgaria is an EU member and Turkey is an EU candidate.
+Bulgaria supports Turkey's accession negotiations to the EU, although negotiations have now been suspended.